ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

     ...
 ```

+The rest of this guide will discuss the `RayCluster` CR's config fields.

 ## The Ray version
 The field `rayVersion` specifies the version of Ray used in the Ray cluster.
 The Ray version is used when filling out default values for certain config fields.